kxr/kxr.github.io/_posts/2016-07-07-aws-certified-solutions-architech-professional-preparation-notes.md

 - DynamoDB Streams provides a time-ordered sequence of item-level changes made to data in a table in the last 24 hours.
 You can access a stream using SDK or Kinesis Client Library (KCL).
 - DynamoDB cross-region replication allows you to maintain identical copies (called replicas) of a DynamoDB table (called master table) in single master mode, in one or more AWS regions.
 It is setup using the replication management app that you launch from the AWS CloudFormation console.
 There are no limits on the number of replicas tables from a single master table.
 The provisioned capacity for read replicas is independent of the masater.
 Replicas are updated asynchronously.
 - DynamoDB cross-region replication, when launched, uses DynamoDB streams to keep the data in sync.
 Additionally it also uses an EC2 instance of your choice to host the replication application and an SQS queue that queues control commands.
+- The replication application will not create or propagate changes made on secondary indices on the master table to replica tables.
 - DynamoDB Triggers is a feature which allows you to execute custom actions (Lambda functions) based on item-level updates on a DynamoDB table.
 To create a trigger, you associate a Lambda function to the stream.
 When the updates are published, Lambda function reads it and executes the code in the function.
 - DynamoDB supports four scalar data types: Number, String, Binary, and Boolean.
 Additionally, DynamoDB supports collection data types: Number Set, String Set, Binary Set, heterogeneous List and heterogeneous Map.
 DynamoDB also supports NULL values.
 DynamoDB supports key-value and document data structures.
 For JSON data type, you can use the document SDK to pass JSON data directly to DynamoDB
 - DynamoDB supports GET/PUT operations using a user-defined primary key (specified when creating a table).
 DynamoDB also provides flexible querying on non-primary key attributes using Global Secondary Indexes and Local Secondary Indexes.